edgedb/easy-edgedb/chapter15/index.md

 But that will depend on how the game works.

-Now let's learn about perhaps the most interesting constraint in EdgeDB:
+Now let's learn about perhaps the most interesting constraint in EdgeDB: an expression that we create ourselves!

 ## `expression on`: the most flexible constraint